antoniospg/UnityOcean/docs/OceanSimulation.md

 $$

 ### Horizontal Displacement
 At that point, our surface has rounded peak waves that cannot represent a real ocean, to make sharpened peaks, it's useful to do an additional calculation of the horizontals displacements.
-Ocean waves aren't just caused by oscillations in the y-direction,  there also exists oscillations in the horizontal directions, to compute these, we need to project the spectrum in the z and x-axis, that is, finding a horizontal displacement given by:
+Ocean waves aren't just caused by oscillations in the y-direction,  there also exists oscillations in the horizontal directions, to compute these, we need to decompose the spectrum in the z and x-axis, that is, finding a horizontal displacement given by:

 $$
 \pmb{D}(\pmb{x},t) = \sum_{\pmb{k}}-i\frac{\pmb{k}}{k}\tilde h(\pmb{k},t)exp(i\pmb{k.x})